-His new novel The Farm is a number one international bestseller and the first crime thriller to be longlisted for the Dylan Thomas Prize.
+His most recent novel The Farm is a number one international bestseller and the first crime thriller to be longlisted for the Dylan Thomas Prize.
 It is currently being adapted for television.

 In addition to writing novels, his first original television show London Spy (BBC2 & BBC America) with Ben Whishaw and Charlotte Rampling has been nominated for numerous awards, including both BAFTA and an RTS nomination for Best Mini-Series.
 Charlotte Rampling was nominated for a Golden Globe® for her performance.
 For his second piece of television, he wrote all the scripts for FX’s The Assassination of Gianni Versace: American Crime Story, which earned him a Writers Guild Award for Best Adapted Series, an Emmy® for Outstanding Limited Series and a Golden Globe for Best Limited Series, Anthology Series or Television Motion Picture.
 His new novel Cold People was released in 2023, published by Simon & Schuster.